aserbremen/Multi-Robot-Graph-SLAM/README.md

 On memory limited systems, you need to export the MAKEFLAGS `export MAKEFLAGS="-j 2"` to limit the maximum number of threads used for a specific package using `make`.
 Then, use `colcon build --symlink-install --parallel-workers 2 --executor sequential`.

 ## Docker Installation

-The docker user has the id 1000 (default linux user).
+The docker user has the id and gid 1000 (default linux user) and is called `ros_user`.
 If you experience issues seeing the topics from the docker container, you might need to change the user id in the Dockerfile to your user id.

-The `mrg_slam` Docker is periodically built and pushed to the [Docker Hub](https://hub.docker.com/r/aserbremen/mrg_slam).
+The `mrg_slam` Docker is periodically built and pushed to the my [Docker Hub](https://hub.docker.com/u/aserbremen).
 To pull the docker image, run the following command:

 ```
+docker pull aserbremen/mrg_slam_humble # for ROS2 humble
-docker pull aserbremen/mrg_slam
+docker pull aserbremen/mrg_slam_jazzy # for ROS2 jazzy
 ```

 In order to build your local workspace into a docker container, including your own code/changes, you can run the following command:

 ```
 cd Multi-Robot-Graph-SLAM
-docker build -f docker/humble_local/Dockerfile -t mrg_slam .
+docker build -f docker/humble_local/Dockerfile -t mrg_slam . # for ROS2 humble
+docker build -f docker/jazzy_local/Dockerfile -t mrg_slam . # for ROS2 jazzy
 ```

 You should be able to communicate with the docker container from the host machine, see Usage section below.

 ## Usage

-For more detailed information on the SLAM componenents check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.
+For more detailed information on the SLAM components check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.

 The SLAM can be launched using the default config file [config/mrg_slam.yaml](https://github.com/aserbremen/mrg_slam/blob/main/config/mrg_slam.yaml) of the `mrg_slam` package with the following command: